Jack O'Brien (director)

 Jack O'Brien (born June 18, 1939) is an American director, producer, writer and lyricist.
 He served as the Artistic Director of the Old Globe Theatre in San Diego, California from 1981 through the end of 2007.

-O'Brien has won three Tony Awards and been nominated for seven more, and won five Drama Desk Awards.
+O'Brien has won three Tony Awards from eleven nominations and won five Drama Desk Awards.
 He has directed and produced musicals, including The Full Monty and Hairspray, contemporary dramas such as The Piano Lesson, The Invention of Love and The Coast of Utopia, Shakespeare classics, including Hamlet and Henry IV (a combination of Part 1 and Part 2), and operas, including Il trittico at the Metropolitan Opera.

 Biography

 O'Brien was born in Saginaw, Michigan and attended the University of Michigan (M.A.
 1962) where he was a member of Delta Tau Delta International Fraternity.
 He began on Broadway at the Lyceum Theatre as assistant director of revivals of You Can't Take It with You (1965–67) and The Cherry Orchard (1968), and in a number of other shows, also sometimes contributing additional lyrics to songs.
 He began directing at the Old Globe Theatre in San Diego, California with Shakespeare's The Comedy of Errors in 1969.